NoeliaCI/coffee-meows/README.md

 * The icons used in the website are from [Font Awesome](https://fontawesome.com/) and [Favicon](https://favicon.io/).

 ## Acknowledgements
-* I would like to thank my mentor Aleksei Konovalov for all the feedback and support in this project.
+* I would like to thank my mentor Aleksei Konovalov for all the feedback and support he gave me for this project.
 * I would like to thank the slack community for all the good stuff posted there.
 * I would like to thank Laura Mayock from CI for all the tips and resources shared with us.